logdna/mezmo-workshops/content/en/transaction-to-s3/docs/processors.md

 ![Drop Processor Connection](../../images/processors_connect.gif)

+You may have noticed we are referencing the `buffer` key via `.buffer`.
+This is syntax is slightly different than you may be used to but its very straight forward.
+To learn more, check out our docs [here](https://docs.mezmo.com/telemetry-pipelines/syntax-for-editing-pipeline-component-configuration-values).

 ## Step 3: Route Transaction Data

-We want to send only the transaction events to S3, to do this we can use a `Route` processor.
+We want to send only the transaction events to S3, to do this we can use a `Route` processor ([docs](https://docs.mezmo.com/telemetry-pipelines/route-processor)).
 Go ahead and add one with the Title `Transactions`.

 We could group successful and failed transactions (`.transaction.result`) but let's seperate the routes.
 To do this, we will create two `Outputs`.